brainstormsecurity/bigspring-hugo/exampleSite/content/english/security-testing/index.md

 <br>

-### Our petration testing workflow
+### Our penetration testing workflow

 ![image](../../images/PhysicalPentestworkflow.PNG)

 * Identify / Client Brief

-Make contact with us and we will discuss what your secxurity problems or issues are.
+Make contact with us and we will discuss what your security problems or issues are.
 We listen to what you want and you stay in control.
 We will agree a scope of the testing and sign an agreement to ensure both parties know what will be tested.
 We also have NDA (Non Disclosure Agreements) that can be prepared to allow a free and open conversation to your security requirements.
-We will agree what can and cannot be done or taken during the assessment.
+We will agree what can and cannot be done, or taken (and returned) during the assessment.

 * Information Gathering